thebigbad/novelty.go/README.md

 Setup
 ===

 1. Get your [dev environment](https://developers.google.com/appengine/docs/go/gettingstarted/devenvironment) setup for GAE.
-It comes with a version of Go, so don't worry about compiling/installing that.
 2. Clone this repository, cd into the directory.
 3. ```cp app.yaml.example app.yaml```
 4. Edit app.yaml with the app name you plan to use.